aatuh/recsys/docs/business_overview.md

 4. **Email / CRM:** Send weekly digests by calling `/v1/recommendations` with a dedicated namespace tuned for long-tail exposure, ensuring repeat content is throttled.
 5. **Internal catalog tooling:** Merchandisers preview rule changes via `/v1/admin/rules/dry-run` before promoting curated collections to customers.

+If you want concrete JSON examples of how items, users, and events look in each of these verticals, see the “Examples by vertical” section in [`object_model_concepts.md`](object_model_concepts.md).

 - **Acme Retail rollout (fictional case study):**
   1. **Pain:** Acme’s PDP widgets were static “top sellers” picked manually.
 Merchandisers spent hours curating lists, and cold-start shoppers saw irrelevant items.
   2. **Implementation:** Over three weeks they ingested their catalog/users/events, tuned blend weights for home/PDP/cart surfaces, and enforced guardrails via the simulation suite.
 They piloted on PDP with a 50/50 bandit experiment before rolling out globally.